Terrazzo Flooring – Pros, Cons, And Installation Methods

-- Floors can be either poured in situ or use precast tiles.
+- Floors can be either poured in situ or using precast tiles.

 - For In situ, the mixture is combined with cement binder like concrete or with epoxy resin.
 This mixture is poured in place to achieve a monolithic cast flooring system.
 Mineral pigments are added for various color options.